Modifiers are used to modify or Product is sold, either by:

-Associating Modifiers to Products
+Associating Modifiers with Products

 For some clients, some modifiers (usually toppings) are sold at an additional price of, say, $0.50 or $1.00.
 However, oftentimes there are a certain number of toppings that clients that choose from that come free with the product (e.g. first three toppings are free, additional toppings are $0.50).
 In order to set these free quantities, the parameters for these free amounts have to be set during modifier association.

-The modifier parameters field appears above the selection of active/default modifiers.
 To set up free amount, first select the kind of Free Type you would like to apply to these modifiers.
 There are currently two types:

 - Quantity type – the maximum number of modifiers within that class that you would like your customers to be able to order.